Find a job that works for you

-Be on the lookout for other forms of the question, such as, “Why do you want to work with us?” and “Why are you interested in this position?”
-Combined, these are among the questions most commonly asked when you interview for jobs.
+Be on the lookout for other forms of the question, such as, “Why do you want to work for us?” or “Why are you interested in this position?”

 Exactly how you should respond to the question of “Why do you want to work here?” depends on the job and the organization — and, of course, you and how you want to express yourself.
 Knowing how to formulate a meaningful response to suit most any interview situation begins with understanding what employers probably don’t want to hear.
 Some examples include: